mysticfall/alleycat-reactive/README.md

 mutable, but not observable by default.
 To observe the change of a property over time, we must use an observer pattern, usually in the form of a separate event.

-Some implementation of Rx allows converting such an event into an Observable.
+Some implementation of Rx allows converting such an event into an _Observable_.
 Still, it can be a tedious task to define an event for every such property, and it requires a lot of boilerplate code to convert them into Rx pipelines.